Onion over VPN adds an extra layer of VPN security while providing the advantages of the Onion network.

 Due to the heavy encryption overhead of both the VPN and Tor network, Onion over VPN negatively impacts your internet connection speeds.

 Therefore, Onion over VPN isn’t suitable for casual browsing or speed-intensive tasks.
-Also, you might run into some blocked Tor exits; hence the internet service you are trying to access will be unavailable.
+Also, you might run into blocked Tor exits; hence the internet service you are trying to access will be unavailable.

 Usually, the Onion over VPN setup uses a VPN provider and the Tor browser.
 However, this means you will only protect your web traffic with this setup.